What is America's Most Evil Company?

 I hate jackasses who jump on the "I hate Microsoft" bandwagon for no reason at all.

 No I just hate the constant barage of trojans and viruses and the need for constant updates just to make sure my computer will still be up and running tomarrow.
-Windows has so many loop holes in their PC software that hackers can exploit that there is almost a daily need to update virus software.
+Windows has so many loop holes in their PC software that hackers can exploit that there is almost a daily need to update antivirus software.

 Yes.